Proctor: High university official

-Cambridge University
+University of Cambridge

 The early history of the office at Cambridge is obscure, but it seems that the Proctors have always represented the colleges in University proceedings.
 In the past the Proctors administered the university's finances, acted as examiners for all candidates for the degree of Bachelor of Arts, prosecuted anyone suspected of unfair trading, and had a multitude of other tasks.
-At present their functions are twofold: (1) taking part in all university ceremonials, and (2) enforcing discipline in the case of members of the University who are in statu pupillari (undergraduates, Bachelors of Arts and Bachelors of Laws).
+At present their functions are twofold: (1) taking part in all university ceremonials, and (2) enforcing discipline in the case of members of the university who are in statu pupillari (undergraduates, Bachelors of Arts and Bachelors of Laws).

 Election

-At Cambridge University the Proctors are nominated every May by colleges identified in a predetermined cycle.
+At the University of Cambridge, the Proctors are nominated every May by colleges identified in a predetermined cycle.
 They then serve for one year from 1 October, assisted by their Deputy Proctors and two Pro-Proctors.
 They must have been a member of the Senate for three years, and must have resided two years at the university.
 The two Pro-Proctors are not, as at Oxford, nominated by the Proctors, but are also elected by the Regent House on the nomination of the colleges, each college having the right to nominate a Pro-Proctor for the year next before that in which it nominates the Proctor (Grace of 26 February 1863).
 Two additional Pro-Proctors are also elected by the Senate each year, on the nomination of the Vice-Chancellor and Proctors, to assist the latter in the maintenance of discipline (Grace of 6 June 1878).

-The Proctors for 2020–2021 are Dr Karen Ottewell (Senior Proctor) of Emmanuel College and Dr Annamaria Motrescu-Mayes (Junior Proctor) of Clare Hall.
+The Proctors for 2025–2026 are Dr Martin Parker Dixon (Senior Proctor) of Sidney Sussex College and Dr Benjamin Spagnolo (Junior Proctor) of Trinity College.

-The Deputies to the Proctors are Dr Gemma Burgess (Deputy to the Senior Proctor) of St Edmund's College and Mr Francis Knights (Deputy to the Junior Proctor) of Fitzwilliam College.
+The Deputies to the Proctors are Professor Markus Gehring (Deputy to the Senior Proctor) of Hughes Hall and Dr Fraz Mir (Deputy to the Junior Proctor) of King's College.

-The Pro-Proctors are Dr John Fawcett (Senior Pro-Proctor) of Churchill College and Rev'd Dr Mark Smith (Junior Pro-Proctor) of Clare College.
+The Pro-Proctors are Professor Martin Dixon (Senior Pro-Proctor) of Queens' College and Dr Daniel Trocme-Latter (Junior Pro-Proctor) of Homerton College.

-Mr Timothy Milner of Darwin College is additional Pro-Proctor for Ceremonial.
+The Pro-Proctor for Ceremonial is Mr Timothy Milner of Darwin College.

-Mr Gordon Chesterman of St Edmund's College is additional Pro-Proctor (2020–21).
+The Additional Pro-Proctors are Dr Mark Purcell of Pembroke College and Dr Seb Falk of Girton College.

 The first hundred years of Proctorial records are mostly lost, but the Proctors' Office web site has a more or less complete list of the Proctors since 1314.